odoo/documentation/purchase/replenishment/flows/purchase_triggering.rst

 on sales.

 Next to Routes, tick **Buy** and **Make to order** as a procurement method.
-When you are generating sales order, Odoo will automatically reorder the same quantity through procurement.
+When you are generating sales order, Twenty20 will automatically reorder the same quantity through procurement.

 .. image:: media/purchase_triggering01.png